boazbk/tcs/lec_02_representation.md

 * We can represent essentially every object we want to compute on using binary strings.
 * A representation scheme for a set of objects $\mathcal{O}$ is a one-to-one map  from $\mathcal{O}$ to $\{0,1\}^*$.
 * A basic computational task is the task of _computing a function_ $F:\{0,1\}^* \rightarrow \{0,1\}^*$.
-This encompasses not just arithmetical computations such as multiplication, factoring, etc.. but a great many other tasks arising in areas as diverse as scientific computing, artificial intelligence, image processing, data mining and many many more.
+This encompasses not just arithmetical computations such as multiplication, factoring, etc. but a great many other tasks arising in areas as diverse as scientific computing, artificial intelligence, image processing, data mining and many many more.
 * We will study the question of finding (or at least giving bounds on) what is the _best_ algorithm for  computing $F$ for various interesting functions $F$.

 ## Exercises